 Wellbeing

-Why advocating for yourself can still leave you feeling rejected
+Why advocating for yourself can still feel hard with ADHD or autism

 Learning to advocate for yourself is something many of us are encouraged to do more of.
 We’re told it’s healthy to speak up about our needs, set boundaries and be honest about what we can realistically manage.
 In theory it sounds empowering.
 In reality, it can sometimes feel a little more complicated.
 Recently I found

-Why advocating for yourself can still leave you feeling rejected Read More »
+Why advocating for yourself can still feel hard with ADHD or autism Read More »

 I’ve just been diagnosed with ADHD – what do I do now?
 A gentle next step for women